 The 28-inch Surface Studio is the biggest member of Microsoft's Surface family of tablets, 2-in-1s and laptops, boasting an impressive look that marries the all-in-one design with the most comfortable touchscreen for drawing we've ever seen.

-With an impressive display that supports touch, pen and even the Surface Dial, along with an impressive dual-hinge design that lets the monitor adjust to a low angle for comfortable drawing, the Surface Studio has earned its place among the best computers available for serious creatives.
+With an impressive display that supports touch, pen and even the Surface Dial, along with a solid dual-hinge design that lets the monitor adjust to a low angle for comfortable drawing, the Surface Studio has earned its place among the best computers available for serious creatives.
 Powerful hardware and strong performance make it a worthwhile choice for any professional users.
 And the whole thing is wrapped in a sleek, beautiful design that is at once simple and sophisticated, both technically and in its stylings.

 Microsoft Surface Studio 3 release date